scanteroch/scanteroch.github.io/content/research/UQ_DL.md

 <img src="../media/UQ_fig.jpg" alt="Schematic of epistemic uncertainty" style="width:500px;"/>

-Uncertainty quantification methods in deep learning helps:
+Uncertainty quantification methods in deep learning help:

 * Identifying when the model is working outside the predefined domain of operation;
 * Improving robustness of predictions on average;